SmartBear/readyapi-swagger-plugin/README.md

 Provider the following swagger-related features in Ready!
 API:
 * Possibility to create projects, Virts and REST APIs from an existing swagger definition
 * Possibility to export a swagger definition for any REST API defined in Ready!
 API
-* Automatically generates a swagger 2.0 definition for REST Virts - available at <Virt endpoint>/api-docs.json
+* Automatically generates a swagger 2.0 definition for REST Virts - available at &lt;Virt endpoint&gt;/api-docs.json
 * Supports both Swagger 1.X and 2.0 for imports and exports

 Download and install via the Plugin Manager / Repository Browser from inside Ready!
 API.
 Older versions are available for SoapUI open-source as well (see below)